Pluripotency of wandering dynamics: Introduction

-Note that Definition \ref{dfn:0624} ensures that the statistics of $g$ along any forward orbit starting from a given subset of the horseshoe can be realized in an observable manner, i.e.\ statistics on a positive Lebesgue measure set.
-For example, if $x_g$ is a saddle periodic point, then \eqref{eq:0625} implies the existence of a non-trivial Dirac physical measure for $g$.
-On the other hand, \eqref{eq:0625} can hold even if $(\delta _{x_g, g}^n)_{n\in \mathbb N}$ does not converge, that is, the case when the forward $g$-orbit of $x_{g}$ has historic behavior.
-See Theorem \ref{DrcHst} for details.
+Let us spell out two basic consequences of the definition.
+If $x_g$ is a saddle fixed point, then \eqref{eq:0625} implies that the corresponding Dirac measure is a non-trivial physical measure for $g$.
+On the other hand, \eqref{eq:0625} can also hold when the sequence $(\delta _{x_g, g}^n)_{n\in \mathbb N}$ does not converge.
+In this case, every point of $D$ has historic behavior.
+See Theorem \ref{DrcHst} for precise statements.

-In this paper, we are mainly concerned with the case when $D$ is a non-empty open set, see the third item of Remark \ref{mainrmk}.
-From the form of \eqref{eq:0625} or \eqref{eq:0625_s}, the reader may guess that $D$ is a neighborhood of $x_g$ in $M$.
-However, the following proposition implies that $D$ is disjoint from the continuation $\Lambda_g$ of $\Lambda$ in any case and hence in particular $x_g$ is never an element of $D$.
-See Section \ref{S_Pf_Pl} for the proof.
-This fact suggests the difficulty of finding an open set any point of which has the $g$-forward orbit stochastically approximating that of $x_g$.
+In this paper, we are mainly concerned with the case where the set $D$ can be chosen to be a non-empty open set; see the third item of Remark \ref{mainrmk}.
+At first sight, the form of \eqref{eq:0625} or \eqref{eq:0625_s} might suggest that such a set $D$ should be a neighborhood of $x_g$.
+This is not the case.
+The following proposition shows that any open set $D$ satisfying Definition \ref{dfn:0624}\,(1) must be disjoint from the continuation $\Lambda_g$ of $\Lambda$.
+In particular, $x_g$ never belongs to $D$.
+This observation emphasizes that pluripotency is not a local shadowing property near the prescribed orbit, but an observable realization mechanism outside the hyperbolic set.